pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 +++

-We will write a JAX function to compute the likelihood of hour HMM model, marginalizing over the hidden states.
+We will write a JAX function to compute the likelihood of our HMM model, marginalizing over the hidden states.
 This allows for more efficient sampling of the remaining model parameters.
 To achieve this, we will use the well known [forward algorithm](https://en.wikipedia.org/wiki/Forward_algorithm), working on the log scale for numerical stability.

 We will take advantage of JAX [scan](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html) to obtain an efficient and differentiable log-likelihood, and the handy [vmap](https://jax.readthedocs.io/en/latest/_autosummary/jax.vmap.html#jax.vmap) to automatically vectorize this log-likelihood across multiple observed processes.

-Before that, let us create some helper variables derived from our true parameters, that we can use to test our implementation
+Before that, let us create some helper variables derived from our true parameters, that we can use to test our implementation.

 ```{code-cell} ipython3
 n_hidden_states = len(p_initial_state_true)